AL333Z/ReactiveApplication/reactive_application/README.md

 From a Jonas Bonér (Founder & CTO of Typesafe) quote:
 >Reactive Systems are all about principles, core fundamental CS principles that have been known to work for years.
 It is just that they are more valid and important today than ever, and sadly most people are rediscovering them over and over again.

+From the abstract of *Principles of Reactive Programming* course of [Coursera](https://www.coursera.org):
+>Reactive programming is an emerging discipline which combines concurrency and event-based and asynchronous systems.
+It is essential for writing any kind of web-service or distributed system and is also at the core of many high-performance concurrent systems.
+Reactive programming can be seen as a natural extension of higher-order functional programming to concurrent systems that deal with distributed state by coordinating and orchestrating asynchronous data streams exchanged by actors.

+In this chapter we will explore some of the main techniques that enable an application to be considered *reactive*.